AdobeDocs/journey-optimizer.en/help/using/direct-mail/direct-mail-configuration.md

     >[!CAUTION]
     >
-    >If you have not configured any file routing option, you will not be able to create a direct mail surface.
+    >If you have not configured any file routing option, you will not be able to create a direct mail configuration.
 [Learn more](#file-routing-configuration)

     ![](assets/surface-direct-mail-file-routing.png){width="800" align="center"}

     <!--![](assets/surface-direct-mail-file-routing-with-insertion.png)-->

-1. Submit the direct mail surface.
+1. Submit the direct mail configuration.

 You can now [create a direct mail message](../direct-mail/create-direct-mail.md) inside a campaign.
 Once the campaign is started, the file containing the targeted audience data will automatically be exported to the server that you defined.
 The direct mail provider will then be able to retrieve that file and proceed with the direct mail delivery.